ibressler/firesound/README.md

 Currently, volume control is supported for USB audio devices only.
 HDMI is not supported because the author does not have access to an HDMI receiver with audio support for testing.

+This volume control is carried out on a rather low level of the system and is expected to work everywhere, across all apps.

 [10]: http://accessories.dell.com/sna/productdetail.aspx?sku=318-2885